BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

 ### Context Windows

 Once the model has gone through its training it's now ready to chat with us!
 Because Large Language Models (LLMs) operate within fixed token limits, they can only process a certain amount of information in a given conversation.
 This defines what's known as the "context window".
-Here are some context window limits of common chat assistants today.

-- **ChatGPT**: Can handle up to 128,000 tokens, depending on the version.
-- **Claude**: Supports up to 200,000 tokens, which can encompass entire books.
-- **Gemini**: Offers token limits up to 2,000,000 easily fitting the entire "Harry Potter" series into a single conversation.
+Context window sizes are rapidly increasing, and the exact limit often depends on the specific model version and the subscription plan you are on.
+It's always a good idea to check the official documentation for the most up-to-date information.
+Here's a general overview of the context windows for some of the latest models:

+- **OpenAI (GPT models):** The latest models offer a range of context windows, with some versions supporting up to 400,000 tokens.
+You can find more details in their [model documentation](https://platform.openai.com/docs/models).
+- **Anthropic (Claude models):** The Claude 3.5 and 4.1 model families offer context windows up to 1 million tokens for some models in beta, with a standard of 200,000 tokens for others.
+For more information, see their [models overview](https://docs.anthropic.com/en/docs/about-claude/models/overview).
+- **Google (Gemini models):** The Gemini 2.5 models also feature context windows of up to 1 million tokens, with plans to expand to 2 million.
+You can check their [model documentation](https://ai.google.dev/gemini-api/docs/models) for the latest details.

-These token window limits are often more than enough for most everyday tasks.
+These large context windows are often more than enough for most everyday tasks.
 They only become a constraint for the most data-intensive queries, such as processing entire codebases or analyzing complete volumes of research materials.

 Fortunately, modern chat assistant platforms like ChatGPT or Claude manage the context window for us automatically, so it's generally not something we need to worry about as end users.
 These platforms employ various techniques to optimize the conversation experience - for example, they might automatically summarize earlier parts of the chat to preserve important information while freeing up token space.
 Some tools will also display a message prompting you to start a new conversation when you approach the token count threshold.